SE2APHIM/SERAPHIM/README.md

 ### My Approach
 <p style="text-align: justify;">
 You are the universe.
-Every decision you make expands your reality, and by living in the present, you open the path for all your desires to come to fruition.
-Life is not about perfection—it's about moving forward and trusting the flow of the universe.
+Every choice you make, while staying present, expands your reality.
+By living in the present, you open the path for all your desires to come to fruition.
+Life is not about perfection—it’s about moving forward and trusting the flow of the universe.<br><br>

-By staying present and making choices, no matter how small, you propel yourself toward everything you seek.
+By making choices while staying present, no matter how small, you propel yourself toward everything you seek.
 I offer guidance to help you stay aligned and navigate life with clarity.
 </p>

 ### Consultations
 <p style="text-align: justify;">
 I provide consultations through Telegram, Twitter, or email.
-You send payment, and I offer personalized advice based on your needs.
+Payments are made via crypto, and I offer personalized advice based on your needs.
 Pricing varies depending on the length and complexity of the exchange.
 </p>